crowding/ansible-role-audio/index.md

     load-module module-alsa-sink device=surround7 tsched=0
     load-module module-alsa-sink device=surround5 tsched=0

-(but I originally did without `tsched=0`, which [led to a lot of chops and dropouts][dropouts].)
+(doing this without `tsched=0`, [led to a lot of chops and dropouts][dropouts].)

+[dropouts]: https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting#Choppy_sound_with_analog_surround_sound_setup

 When changing pulse configuration, restart Pulse with the commands `pulseaudio -k; pulseaudio -v -D`.

-[dropouts]: https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting#Choppy_sound_with_analog_surround_sound_setup
+### Directing Pulse to talk to cards on its own

+We can also tell Pulse to talk to kernel ALSA directly.
+In `default.pa`:

+    load-module module-udev-detect

+might do the trick.
+If not, we can connect cards manually:

+    load-module module-alsa-card device_id=surround5 card_name=alsa_card.surround5 rate=48000 sink_name=surround5 tsched=0

+If we applied the udev rules above, this should result in seeing the card names set by those rules:

+    pacmd list-cards | grep "\(index: \|name: \)"
+        index: 0
+            name: <alsa_card.platform-hdmi-sound>
+        index: 1
+            name: <alsa_card.surround5>
+        index: 2
+            name: <alsa_card.surround7>
+        index: 3
+            name: <alsa_card.platform-1c22c00.codec>

+You may be asking, "hold on, what's the difference between `module-alsa-sink` and `module-alsa-card`?
+Moreover, how is this "not using ALSA?"

+The terminology is confusing because there are two things called ALSA: the kernel modules that talk to sound cards, and the userspace library `libalsa` (which is what is configured using `asound.conf`.)
+When using `module-alsa-sink` pulse talks to `libalsa` which may in turn talk to the kernel; when using `module-alsa-card` Pulse talks to the kernel directly.

 ## Testing Pulse outputs

 To play to a Pulse output:

-    mpg123 -o pulse -a alsa_output.surround7 avril.mp3
+    mpg123 -o pulse -a alsa_card.surround7 avril.mp3

 ## Splitting outputs